devnickocodes/to-do-list-project/README.md

 - [gspread](https://docs.gspread.org/en/v5.7.0/) was used to connect the project to Google Sheets to retrieve, read and update the tasks' list.
 - [PyFiglet](https://pypi.org/project/pyfiglet/) was used for the intro and author sections at the beggining of the program.
-- [Colorama](https://pypi.org/project/colorama/) was used for styling of the terminal by changing the colors of the print functions.
+- [Colorama](https://pypi.org/project/colorama/) was used for styling the terminal by changing the colors of the print functions.
 - [Datetime](https://docs.python.org/3/library/datetime.html) was used for the timestamps of the tasks.
 - [google-auth](https://google-auth.readthedocs.io/en/master/#google-auth) was used for secure authentication with Google APIs

-## Testing and Validation
+## Testing

 ## Bugs